 In order to do digital analysis on a text or group of texts, you'll need digitized, machine-readable versions of the texts (if you open a text file and can select - highlight - and copy the text, it's machine-readable).
 Some file formats that are machine-readable by default: HTML, .txt, XML, docx.
 PDF files may or may not be machine-readable.
 Again, to determine if a .PDF file is machine-readable, try the highlight and copy text test.
 If you can do this, optical character recognition (OCR) software has been run on the PDF file.
-If you can't, you can use Adobe Acrobat Pro, which is installed on all campus computers, to run OCR on the file.
+If you can't, you can use Adobe Acrobat Pro DC, which is installed on all campus computers, to run OCR on the file.
+Older versions of Adobe Acrobat Pro also have this functionality.

 Check the software's help documentation to find out what file types it's capable of ingesting.